zachmccabe/zachmccabe.github.io/now.md

 The neighbor's bull got out and went for a ramble – a good reminder that fall is a great time to check fences at the ranch.

-Researching [updates](https://www.zachmccabe.com/beijing/index.html#book-updates) for The Photographers Field Guide to Beijing.
+Researching [updates](https://www.zachmccabe.com/beijing/index.html#book-updates) for "The Photographers Field Guide to Beijing."
 Expect version 2 before the end of the year.